Wildsong/ol-react/README.md

 The publish script will do "npm build-package" and "npm publish" for you.
 The script runs 'npm publish' after chdir'ing down into the build folder.

+At this point do 'git status' and you will see you're not on a branch.
-After a successful publish you need to do a 'git checkout master'.
+You need to do a 'git checkout master' to move back onto that branch or 'git checkout dev' to go back to work.

 ### Update git